nitupanda/technical-ques-app/README.md

 - React: Frontend library for building user interfaces.
 - React Router: For handling routing within the application.
-- Context API: For managing global state such as user authentication and question data.
 - CSS Modules: For styling components with scoped CSS.
 - Jest: Testing framework for unit testing React components.
 - React Testing Library: For testing React components in a user-centric way.